 Professional organizations like the Precision Metalforming Association, the National Tooling & Machining Association, Fabricators & Manufacturers Association International and the International Association of Machinists and Aerospace Workers can help industry workers, too.
 They help with training, development and education, networking, job searches and more.
 They can assist with finding and organizing a union.
 In some cases, these membership organizations also help businesses connect with workers and suppliers offering discounts.

 Employment Outlook and Salary Information

-Machinists earned an annual median salary of $39,500 in 2012, according to the U.S. Bureau of Labor Statistics (BLS).
+Machinists earned an annual median salary of $39,570 in 2013, according to the U.S. Bureau of Labor Statistics (BLS).
 At that time, those working in the natural gas distribution industry earned the top wage.
-From 2010-2020, the BLS projected slower than average employment growth of 8% for these workers.
+From 2012-2022, the BLS projected about-average employment growth of 9% for these workers.

 Related to What Is a Manual Machinist?

 - Recently Updated

 A computer numerical control (CNC) machinist runs computer-operated equipment to create machine parts, tools and other...

 Machinist training courses are available online for students of all experience levels.
 Internet courses can explain the...